 I don't have to put my hand in the fire to know that it burns.

 No, you haven't seen them.
 That's very important.
 You see, most critics have not seen what they complain about.
 They read newspapers and they parrot the opinions of newspapers.
 I would be very keen, you may not now be able to see them because it

-has been- there is an 18 certificate, the cinema is well regulated, you don't get young people running in to 18 films miles below the age, adults know what they are going to see, and I think we should pause long and hard before we prevent adults
+been- there is an 18 certificate, the cinema is well regulated, you don't get young people running in to 18 films miles below the age, adults know what they are going to see, and I think we should pause long and hard before we prevent adults in a

 Paul in Oxfordshire:

 I'm a publican(?) and an ex-commercial diver and by no means am I a puritan, but why... every film out these days with a certificate 15, every other word is effing this and effing that.
 You show a bit of breast, of something natural and a movie